brunurd/diplomata-unity/README.md

 ***Diplomata***

-A Unity fully-featured solution to dialogue based games using fuzzy logic.
+A Unity fully-featured solution to dialogue in games using fuzzy logic.
 Create, edit, translate, set audio files and print screenplay of your game dialogue, all inside Unity Editor.